altocodenl/tagaway/readme.md

 - tags:USERID (hash): list of all tags and the number of pictures for each.
 Also contains untagged field.
 Does not count pictures shared with the user.

 - ulog:USER (list): stringified log objects with user activity.
 Leftmost is most recent.
-   - For login:    {t: INT, a: 'log', r: 0|1, ip: STRING, ua: STRING}
+   - For login:      {t: INT, a: 'log', ip: STRING, ua: STRING, tz: INTEGER}
-   - For signup:   {t: INT, a: 'sig', r: 0|1, ip: STRING, ua: STRING}
+   - For signup:     {t: INT, a: 'sig', ip: STRING, ua: STRING}
+   - For reset:      {t: INT, a: 'res', ip: STRING, ua: STRING}
-   - For destroy:  {t: INT, a: 'des', r: 0|1}
+   - For destroy:    {t: INT, a: 'des', ip: STRING, ua: STRING}
-   - For uploads:  {t: INT, a: 'upl', id: STRING}
+   - For uploads:    {t: INT, a: 'upl', id: STRING, uid: STRING (id of upload), tags: ARRAY|UNDEFINED}
    - For deletes:    {t: INT, a: 'del', id: STRING}
-   - For rotates:  {t: INT, a: 'rot', id: STRING, d: 90|180|-90, o: STRING (pic orientation)}
+   - For rotates:    {t: INT, a: 'rot', id: STRING, deg: 90|180|-90}
-   - For tags:     {t: INT, a: 'tag', tag: STRING, d: true|undefined, ids: [...]}
+   - For (un)tags:   {t: INT, a: 'tag', tag: STRING, d: true|undefined (if true it means untag), ids: [...]}
-   - For shares:   {t: INT, a: 'sh1', tag: STRING, u: STRING}
-   - For unshares: {t: INT, a: 'sh0', tag: STRING, u: STRING}
+   - For (un)shares: {t: INT, a: 'sha', tag: STRING, d: true|undefined (if true it means unshare), u: STRING}

 - sti:d:DATE (string): picture/thumb downloads in the last 10 minutes.
 Time is Date.now () divided by 100000.
 - sti:u:DATE (string): uploads in the last 10 minutes.
 Time is Date.now () divided by 100000.
 - sti:t:DATE (string): tag operations in the last 10 minutes.
 Time is Date.now () divided by 100000.
 - sti:l:DATE (string): total milliseconds for all responses, to calculate average, in the last 10 minutes.
 Time is Date.now () divided by 100000.
 - sti:hxxx:DATE (string): responses with status code XXX in the last 10 minutes.
 Time is Date.now () divided by 100000.
 - stp:a:DATE (hyperloglog or string): unique active users in the last 10 minutes.
 Time is Date.now () divided by 100000.
-Entries older than ten minutes will be converted from hyperloglog to a string with a counter.
+Entries older than 10 minutes will be converted from hyperloglog to a string with a counter.
 - stp:A:DATE (hyperloglog or string): unique active users in the last 24 hours.
 Time is Date.now () divided by 100000.
 Entries older than a day will be converted from hyperloglog to a string with a counter.
 - stp (set): list of all hyperloglog entries.